What are you looking for?

 NSW

-In NSW, your dedication and determination to your Award is recognised at two universities during their admissions process.
+In NSW, your dedication and determination to your Duke of Ed Framework is recognised at two universities during their admissions process.

-If you are applying for adjustment factor points for Gold Awardees, your Gold Award must be submitted to the Duke of Ed NSW Division before 1 October each year.
+If you are applying for adjustment factor points for Gold achievers, your Gold Level must be submitted to the Duke of Ed NSW Division before 1 October each year.

 University of New South Wales logo